Immigration & Naturalization

 You can learn the general background of United States passenger records by studying selected sources.
 Major research centers such as the Genealogical Library in Salt Lake City have books on sailing vessels, migration, naturalization, ethnic groups, Ellis Island, and the like.

-You can read Philip Taylor's The Distant Magnet for example, to discover how many immigrants came from your native land during a certain era and what ports they favored, or how long the voyage took on certain modes of transportation.
-Other works will tell you not to look for Ellis Island records for the man who supposedly came there in 1849 (it was established in 1892), or to avoid expenses of time and money to find Galveston lists that were destroyed in the Great Hurricane.
+You can read Philip Taylor's The Distant Magnet [off-site], for example, to discover how many immigrants came from your native land during a certain era and what ports they favored, or how long the voyage took on certain modes of transportation.
+Other works will tell you not to look for Ellis Island records for the man who supposedly arrived there in 1849 (it was established in 1892), or to avoid expenses of time and money to find Galveston lists that were destroyed in the Great Hurricane.

 Next you need to understand the contents and value of arrival records.
 The records known as customs passenger lists were filed by the masters of ships for the Collectors of Customs.
 This was in compliance with an act passed in 1819 and with later acts.
 The National Archives and Genealogical Library of the Church of Jesus Christ of Latter-day Saints have microfilms of the original customs lists (1820-1902), copies and abstracts (1820-1875), and transcripts of the lists (1819-1832).
 These records generally provide an immigrant's name, age, sex, occupation, and country of origin.

-The records known as immigration passenger lists or "ship manifests" were originally maintained by the immigration and Naturalization Service and earlier offices.
+The records known as immigration passenger lists or "ship manifests" were originally maintained by the Immigration and Naturalization Service and earlier offices.
 The National Archives has copies of the records for the years 1883 to 1951.
 Researchers will find that immigration lists provide far more genealogical and historical details than the customs lists.
 The twentieth-century lists reveal names of relatives, places of birth, and other critical information.

 Reading the Guide to Genealogical Research in the National Archives will tell you who created the records, which records are available for each port, and what limitations you will face in using the documents.
 Here you will discover which ports have indexes for the year 1883.
 And if there is no index, you can decide if the contents of an 1883 list are worth the effort of reading 600,000 scribbled names.